davidF2801/MA-LOMDP-Stochastic-Environments/README.md

 * **Periodic Trajectories**: Agents follow deterministic, recurring routes; actions are restricted to footprint regions.
 * **Spatiotemporal Dynamics**: Events evolve stochastically in time and space, possibly with local contagion models.
 * **Partial Observability**: Sensing is limited to local footprints; full state is never known.
-* **Communication Models**:
-  * Centralized: Continuous or periodic uplink to a global planner.
-  * Decentralized: Peer-to-peer sharing with belief fusion.
-  * Hybrid: Agents sync asynchronously with a ground station to update their policy.
 * **Advanced Information Gain**: Sophisticated expected information gain calculation considering other agents' future observations and proper timing.

 ### Goal

 The primary objective is to design **planning and coordination strategies** that maximize the long-term value of the information gathered.
 This includes maximizing the number of events detected, minimizing detection latency, and promoting persistent tracking.
-The framework supports **centralized**, **decentralized**, and **asynchronous hybrid** planning modes, allowing trade-offs between performance, scalability, and communication cost.
+The framework supports **asynchronous and synchronous** centralized planning modes, allowing trade-offs between performance, scalability, and communication cost.

 ### Applications